 Many of the indicator lights come on when you turn the ignition switch ON (II), allowing you to see that they are working.
-The instrument panel should look like the illustration.
 If an indicator does not light during this test, it cannot alert you if that system develops a problem.
 Have the dealer check your car for burned-out bulbs or other problems.

-\ The U.S. EX instrument panel is shown.
+The U.S. EX instrument panel is shown.
 Differences for the Canadian model are noted in the text.